F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

   Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 ## Supported instance types and hypervisors
-  - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-13-0-0/1.html
+  - For a list of supported AWS instance types for this solutions, see http://clouddocs.f5.com/cloud/public/v1/aws/AWS_singleNIC.html#amazon-ec2-instances-for-big-ip-ve

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.